jonzingale/weather_currents/ambient_environment/weather/README.md

 <p>
 The file nws_api.rb is a ruby file which draws<br>
 from the national weather service api various<br>
-data about the current Santa Fe weather.
-The NWS<br>
+data about the current Santa Fe weather.<br>
-updates their info once an hour.<br>
+The NWS updates their info once an hour.<br>
 </p>
 ###Todo:###
 <ul>